Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 Website strategic planning starts with a deep understanding of your business, your target audience, and your message.
 If you’ve done an overall marketing plan, you probably already have a strong grasp on this.

-As you’re planning your new website, think about answering these three questions for your visitor: Who are you?
+As you’re planning your new website design, think about answering these three questions for your visitor: Who are you?
 Why should I care?
 What do you want me to do?

 Your web design needs to introduce your business to your audience.
 First, this means you need to tell people what you do.
 Your visitors have a short attention span, so make it obvious from the instant someone hits your homepage.